 To add implicit annotations, you should override addComputedTypeAnnotations (Tree, AnnotatedTypeMirror) (or addComputedTypeAnnotations (Tree, AnnotatedTypeMirror, boolean) if extending GenericAnnotatedTypeFactory) and addComputedTypeAnnotations (Element, AnnotatedTypeMirror).
 The methods operate on AnnotatedTypeMirror, which is the Checker Framework's representation of an annotated type.

 29.7 Dataflow: enhancing flow-sensitive type qualifier inference

-By default, every checker performs automatic type refinement, also known as flow inference, as described in Section 24.4.
-In the uncommon case that you wish to disable flow inference in your checker, put the following two lines at the beginning of the constructor for your subtype of BaseAnnotatedTypeFactory:
+By default, every checker performs flow-sensitive type refinement, also known as local type inference, as described in Section 24.4.